sonic-net/SONiC/doc/config-generic-update-rollback/Json_Change_Application_Design.md

 - tables - contains all the information need for the tables.
 - TABLE-NAME - The table name corresponding to tables from ConfigDB, will contain all the tables metadata.
 There can be multiple different TABLE-NAME keys/dictionaries.
 - services-to-restart - The list of services to restart after updating the current table.
 There can be multiple services to restart.
-- other-services - The list of services to that do not need manual restart and absorb the changes automatically.
+- services-to-validate - The list of services to that needs validation after an update, it will be mainly the services that absorb changes automatically.
+There can be multiple services to validate.
-- services - contains all the information need for the services.
+- services - contains all the information needed for the services.
-- TABLE-NAME - The service name corresponding to services running on SONiC box, will contain all the services metadata.
+- SERVICE-NAME - The service name corresponding to services running on SONiC box, will contain all the services metadata.
 There can be multiple different SERVICE-NAME keys/dictionaries.
 - restart-command - The CLI command used to restart the corresponding service.
 - validate-command - The CLI command used to validate the service has absorbed the change successfully.